fullcalendar/fullcalendar/tests/automated_test_readme.md

 When you are writing a new test, it is often annoying to have to run *all* tests every time while you are debugging.
 Jasmine allows you to write `ddescribe` and `iit` statements, which will only run the enclosed tests and ignore all others.

-Also, when running tests in a real browers via the plain `karma start` command, it is very helpful to use Karma's "debug" mode (available via the big DEBUG button).
+Also, when running tests in a real browers via the plain `grunt karma` command, it is very helpful to use Karma's "debug" mode (available via the big DEBUG button).
 Once you are in that mode, JS debugging tools such as console and breakpoints will become available.

 The [jasmine-jquery] library is available to make it easier to query the DOM for certain things.
 It adds extra DOM-specific utility methods to the `expect()` object.